Close Menu

 Content Type

-The algorithm strongly favors rich media content.
+The algorithm strongly favors rich media and engaging content formats.
+High-performing formats include:

 • Native videos